 The nearest pub is The Brigands Inn (named after the band of red haired brigands who terrorised this area in the 1500s), just 2.5 miles down the road in the tiny hamlet of Mallwyd.

 Cemmaes is the home of the Penrhos Arms (which also does takeaway food) and at Glantwymyn, you will find the Dovey Valley with its very sociable folk music night on the first Sunday of every month.

 If you fancy a trip further off the beaten track, why not visit the Tafarn Dwynant at Ceinws for a mix of pub and art gallery.

-If you’re in Corris, call in at Idris Stores Café & Shop for delicious treats; they also do a great breakfast every Saturday morning and keep serving them just until they run out.
-You can also stop by for a pint at the Slaters Arms just up the street, where Bella the pub Labrador is very likely to give you a friendly welcome!
+If you’re in Corris, call in at the lovely and friendly Idris Stores Café & Shop for delicious treats.
+They serve up great and constantly varying breakfasts every Saturday morning and keep serving them just until they run out.
+You can also stop by for a pint at the Slaters Arms just up the street.

 In Dolgellau, the best cafe is surely T H Roberts, just down from the square, opposite the Royal Ship Hotel.
-It’s a family business in a fantastic, old, listed ex-hardware shop, with a dangerously large range of homemade cakes, wickedly big fried breakfasts and excellent coffee.
+It’s a family business in a fantastic, listed former hardware shop with a dangerously large range of homemade cakes, wickedly big fried breakfasts and excellent coffee.
 If you want an alternative that includes wine, visit Dylanwad, a lovely wine merchant and eatery for light snacks, with friendly advice on offer about the great selection of wines to drink and buy.
 It’s in Porth Marchnad, just a stone’s throw from the main square.